Estimated reading time: 3 minutes

 • ACID Properties: Ensures Atomicity, Consistency, Isolation, and Durability of transactions, guaranteeing data integrity.

-• Vertical Scalability: Typically scales by increasing the power of a single server (, RAM, storage).
+• Vertical Scalability: Typically scales by increasing the power of a single server (CPU, RAM, storage).

 • Complex Transactions: Well-suited for handling complex transactions involving multiple operations and tables.